aws-samples/s3booster-snowball/README.md

 when "--src_dir './d001/dir001'"
 it will create following prefix like "s3://[bucket_name]/./d001/dir001/file.1"

-### symbolic link supported(2022.06.09)
+### symbolic link directory supported(2022.06.09)
---symlink='yes' option is added, so you can follow the symbolic link.
+--symlinkdir='yes' option is added, so you can follow the symbolic link directory, default value is 'no'.
 However, be careful of using it, this option can cause infinite loop.

+Also, now broken sybolic link files are ignored, and normal symbolic link file will be included into tarfile.

 Refering from here: https://docs.python.org/3/library/os.html#os.walk
 ```